Canadian rye named World Whisky of the Year

 Food in CanadaFood In Canada Beverages Crown Royal Diageo Canada

-World-renowned whisky writer Jim Murray has named Crown Royal Northern Harvest Rye as the 2016 World Whisky of the Year.
-This marks the first time a Canadian whisky has received this honour.
+Crown Royal Northern Harvest Rye has been named Jim Murray's 2016 World Whisky of the Year, marking the first time a Canadian whisky has received the honour

 “Crown Royal Northern Harvest pops up out of nowhere and changes the game,” says Murray.
 “It certainly puts the rye into Canadian Rye.
 To say this is a masterpiece is barely doing it justice.”